WonderTix/WonderTix/README.md

    - Team Leads: In the User section of Auth0, you can grant individual users an admin role.
 2. Log into the client.
 3. Once you're logged in, open the dev tools menu (Chrome), refresh the page, and find the `token` in the Network tab.
-4. Go to the Preview section for that token and then right click on the `access_token` and `Copy string contents`.
+4. Go to the Preview section for that token and then right-click on the `access_token` and `Copy string contents`.
 5. Paste that into the bearerAuth input after clicking the "Authorize" button within Swagger (https://localhost:8000/api/docs).

 ## Troubleshooting